Customize Consent Preferences

 The list of simulator events is not exhaustive, and Swan often adds events as new features are released.
 Please go to Dashboard > Developers > Event Simulator for all possibilities.

-If there is an event you'd like to simulate to test your integration, please send an email to support@swan.io.
+If there is an event you'd like to simulate to test your integration, please speak with your Technical Account Manager.

 Example